So much more than soap.

 They invest in their community by hiring local, passionate people and honouring deep ancestral knowledge passed down from their Elders.
 Their team is encouraged to uphold the four Northern Tutchone values of caring, sharing, teaching and respect.
 In doing so, they hope to create a positive transformation for the community, economy and environment in Mayo.

 Loving life in the heart of the Yukon.

 I come from a long line of strong, vibrant, Indigenous women.
 My matriarchs are teachers, healers, bush women, social advocates, and cultural leaders.
 They’ve taught me how to take action and make things happen.
 Through my line of handcrafted soaps, I work to share the talent of my family and community.

 When I moved to Mayo to live on my traditional territory, I envisioned reconnecting with my community, Elders, land, and language.

-Happily, I’ve been able to do all of that through The Yukon Soaps Company - from using local plants

-    in my formulations, employing community, sharing Indigenous beadwork and plant knowledge, and

-    sprinkling in Northern Tutchone language wherever I can.
+Happily, I’ve been able to do all of that through The Yukon Soaps Company - from using local plants in my formulations, employing community, sharing Indigenous beadwork and plant knowledge, and sprinkling in Northern Tutchone language wherever I can.

-    I am also a professional heritage worker, who continues to bring Northern Tutchone culture and

-    heritage to the forefront of life in the central Yukon.
-As an active advocate for my First Nation

-    and a dedicated community builder, I stay busy with the Stewart Valley Farmer's market, yoga,
+I am also a professional heritage worker who continues to bring Northern Tutchone culture and heritage to the forefront of life in central Yukon.
+As an active advocate for my First Nation and a dedicated community builder, I have worked on oral history, academics, and projects, all with the over-arching goal of empowering Northern peoples and engaging with our lands.

-    advocacy work, and kick sledding around beautiful Mayo, Yukon.
-I am an Indigenous, Northern,

-    community advocate, having worked on oral history, academics, and projects, all with the

-    over-arching goal of empowering northern peoples and engaging with our lands.